Dalkey Book Festival: Timeline

 The 2012 festival included writers Seamus Heaney, Joseph O'Connor, Maeve Binchy, Kevin Barry, Eoin MacNamee and Jennifer Johnston, historian Diarmuid Ferriter, comedians Barry Murphy, Gerry Stembridge and Pauline McLynn, and general speakers Declan Kiberd and Sinead Cusack.

 The 2013 festival included writers Edna O'Brien, Anne Enright, Frank McGuinness, Donal Ryan, John Boyne, Eoin Colfer, Oisin McGann, comedians Colm O'Regan and Gary Cooke, and general speakers Carl Bernstein, Robert Fisk, Mike Scott and Dawn O'Porter.

 The 2014 festival included writers Salman Rushdie, Amos Oz, Sebastian Barry, John Banville, Martina Devlin, Declan Hughes, comedians David O'Doherty, Eleanor Tiernan and Apres Match, actor Eamonn Morrissey, broadcasters Kirsty Wark, Andrea Catherwood, Sinéad Gleeson and Olivia O'Leary and general speakers Rory Sutherland, Bruce Katz, Gary Jermyn and Mark Blyth.

 At the 2023 festival, Tom Hanks spoke about his debut novel.
 It also included Bono, Fintan O’Toole, Jan Carson and Sarah Webb.

 At the 2024 festival, Bernie Sanders is expected to attend.

+Dalkey Book Festival 2026

+The 2026 festival features Booker Prize winners Salman Rushdie, Anne Enright, John Banville and Roddy Doyle, along with other writers such as John Boyne (The Boy in the Striped Pyjamas), Lionel Shriver (We Need to Talk About Kevin), Sebastian Faulks (Birdsong), Jeanine Cummins (American Dirt) and Prix Goncourt winner Jean-Baptiste Andrea.
+Comedians attending this year include David O'Doherty and Colm O'Regan.
+Inventor of the World Wide Web Tim Berners-Lee will also be speaking.

+Journalists such as Ece Temelkuran, Bill Emmott, Jen Bray, Cullen Murphy, Philip Stephens, Fintan O'Toole, Pat Leahy, Mark Little, Jeremy Bowen and Sally Hayden are featured.
+Tech entrepreneurs Des Traynor (co-founder of Intercom) and Jimmy Wales (co-founder of Wikipedia) are attending.
+Economists such as David McWilliams, Mark Blyth and Sony Kapoor are participating.

+Other acts include Nadya Tolokonnikova (Russian activist and co-founder of Pussy Riot), Oscar Winner Neil Jordan, artists Charlie Mackesy and Colin Davidson, author Lea Ypi (Free: Coming of Age at the End of History), Deborah Feldman (author of Unorthodox), historians Peter Frankopan (The Silk Roads), Donal Fallon (Come Here to Me) and Katja Hoyer (Beyond the Wall), Pulitzer Prize winner Hisham Matar and poet Doireann Ní Ghríofa.

-The Dalkey Literary Awards
+Dalkey Literary Awards

 In 2020, the inaugural Dalkey Literary Awards were announced in advance of the festival of that year.
 The awards were in conjunction with the festivals long-standing sponsor; Zurich Ireland.

 There were prizes for 'Novel of the Year' and 'Emerging Writer'.
 The prize fund for the competition is totaled at €30,000.
 The winner of the 'Novel of the Year' award will receive €20,000 and the winner of 'Emerging Writer' award will receive €10,000.

 It was also awarded in 2021 and 2022.